 Past examples of large-scale industrial transition offer sobering reminders of the challenges: from northern England to the American rustbelt, regions undergoing rapid deindustrialisation saw thousands tipped into unemployment, causing long-term economic stagnation.
 But as Spain’s example shows, remodelling established systems and transitioning from old industries to new engines of growth is possible.
 Many firms, cities and regions view the low-carbon transition as an opportunity to spur innovation, job creation, sustainable investment, and increased resource productivity.
 Policymakers must make conscious efforts to minimise the impact on citizens, compensate those worst affected, and guarantee that displaced workers are retrained and supported.

-With these opportunities and challenges in mind, the Sixth GGKP Annual Conference, held in conjunction with the OECD’s 2018 Green Growth and Sustainable Development (GGSD) Forum will take place on 27-29 November on the theme of Inclusive Solutions for the Green Transition.
-Leading experts from governments, businesses and academia will come together to examine how best to accelerate the green transition while enhancing economic competitiveness and ensuring that the benefits are distributed fairly.
-In addition to exchanging experience and information on the latest state of play, participants will collaborate to identify key priorities for future work.
+With these opportunities and challenges in mind, the Sixth GGKP Annual Conference, held in conjunction with the OECD’s 2018 Green Growth and Sustainable Development (GGSD) Forum took place on 27-29 November on the theme of Inclusive Solutions for the Green Transition.
+Leading experts from governments, businesses and academia came together to examine how best to accelerate the green transition while enhancing economic competitiveness and ensuring that the benefits are distributed fairly.
+In addition to exchanging experience and information on the latest state of play, participants collaborated to identify key priorities for future work.
 Since 2012, the GGSD Forum has established itself as a key space for discussion and collaboration on the issues that matter for the future of the planet and the global economy.
-The 2018 GGSD Forum promises to facilitate crucial progress in addressing the social and economic impacts of the transition to a greener future.
+The 2018 GGSD Forum facilitated crucial progress in addressing the social and economic impacts of the transition to a greener future.

 The opinions expressed herein are solely those of the authors and do not necessarily reflect the official views of the GGKP or its Partners.